HaedronResearch/TimeBars.jl/README.md

 Below `TimeSeriesBar` there is `TimeTypeBar` which does imply a `Dates.TimeType` is part of the indexing values.

 ## Using SeriesBars
-To use these types, you subtype one of these abstract types and define `SeriesBars.index` for your subtype.
+To use these types, you subtype one of these abstract types and define the `index` method for your subtype.
 Of course you may define or override methods for your subtype.
 A simple example is in `src/bar/concrete/ohlc.jl`.
 You can also use the concrete types directly if they match your use case.

 ## Single and Multi Index
-For a single index bar series, `SeriesBars.index` is simple to define; it is just returns the index column.
+For a single index bar series, `index` is simple to define; it is just returns the index column.

 Sometimes we may want multi column indices.
 For now, I accomplish this with `NamedTuple` of a subset of columns.
 StructArrays work well with NamedTuple element types, so I think this works fine.
 The `SeriesBars.index` function needs to define the unique index of the time series bars.
 The multi index functionality is something I am still working out, so how this works may change in the future (for example, using a separate type for the index part of an `IndexedBar`).

+## Functionality
+* deduplication
+* lag/lead
+* downsample
+* regularity checking
+* groupby

 ## Transducers.jl
 I am experimenting with using `Transducers.jl` for operations I am commonly using.
 Transducers provides a functional interface for operations on sequences.
 Hopefully, we can avoid the definition of too many operations in `SeriesBars.jl` and instead have it be easily interoperable with `Transducers.jl` and other existing packages.